Theresa Goh: Early and personal life

 Theresa Goh was born on 16 February 1987 in Singapore, the eldest of three children of Bernard Goh, the general manager of an engineering company, and Rose, a housewife.
 Because she was born prematurely at seven months, her parents were worried she might not survive.
-They were also shocked to discover that she had congenital spina bifida, which results in an incompletely formed spinal cord, as the condition had not been detected during her mother's pregnancy.
+They were also shocked to discover that she had spina bifida, which results in an incompletely formed spinal cord, as the condition had not been detected during her mother's pregnancy.
 Goh had surgery at four months to close the opening at the base of her spine where her spinal cord was protruding.
 Due to her condition, she does not have use of her legs and relies on a wheelchair for mobility.
 She is also partially hearing-impaired due to an undeveloped left ear.
 Regarding her disabilities, she has said: "I'm fine with it.
 I [wouldn't] be swimming or where I am today if I weren't disabled."

 Goh, who was introduced to swimming at the age of five years, attended Tampines North Primary School and Dunman Secondary School.
 She embarked on a Diploma in Moving Images at Temasek Polytechnic in 2005.
 As of January 2008, she was studying applied psychology at Raffles College, a private educational institute in Singapore.
 She identifies as queer.